DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 the present or most current page.
 Website owners can opt out of the index, but their site is still likely to be cached despite the ‘cache’ button and access to the cached version being omitted from the interface (made invisible).
-As John Battelle dramatizes in The Search, Google creates ‘a world in which every click can be preserved forever’.
+As John Battelle dramatizes in *The Search*, Google creates ‘a world in which every click can be preserved forever’.
 [^57] The default of multiplying remains even if the cached version is hidden or made inaccessible to the general public;